 The CD may not be properly seated in the tray.
 Make sure the disk is firmly seated onto the spindle.
+The disk is damaged or not readable.

 The disk cannot be ejected -

 Normally, it takes a few seconds to eject the disk.